LukaHietala/config/README.md

 #### Go

-Requires sudo access.
 Downloads specified version of Go, extracts it, checks the SHA256 checksum, changes the owner of the extracted directory to root, and moves it to `/usr/local/go`.
 Also adds the Go binary to the PATH in the user's `.bashrc` file and sources it.

 ```bash
 #!/bin/bash